-Chapters to be covered in course.
+\\Chapters to be covered in course.
 Other chapters may be covered in lectures but will not be included in the content of quizzes or exams.

-Chapter 1 The Strategic Role of Human Resource Management Chapter 2 Equal Opportunity and the Law Chapter 3 Strategic Human Resource Management and the HR Scorecard Chapter 4 Job Analysis Chapter 5 Personnel Planning and Recruiting Chapter 6 Employee Testing and Selection Chapter 7 Interviewing Candidates Chapter 8 Training and Developing Employees Chapter 9 Performance Management and Appraisal Chapter 10 Managing Careers Chapter 11 Establishing Strategic Pav Plans Chapter 12 Pay-For-Performance and Financial Incentives Chapter 13 Benefits and Services Chapter 14 Ethics, Justice, and Fair Treatment in HR Management Chapter 15 Labor Relations and Collective Bargaining Chapter 16 Employee Safety and Health Chapter 17 Managing Global Human Resources
+\\Chapter 1 Introduction to Human Resource Management \\Chapter 2 Equal Opportunity and the Law Chapter 3 The Manager's Role in Strategic Human Resource Management Chapter 4 Job Analysis \\Chapter 5 Personnel Planning and Recruiting Chapter 6 Employee Testing and Selection \\Chapter 7 Interviewing Candidates \\Chapter 8 Training and Developing Employees \\Chapter 9 Performance Management and Appraisal \\Chapter 10 Coaching, Careers, and Talent Management Chapter 11 Establishing Strategic Pay Plans \\Chapter 12 Pay-For-Performance and Financial Incentives \\Chapter 13 Benefits and Services \\Chapter 14 Ethics, Justice, and Fair Treatment in HR Management \\Chapter 15 Labor Relations and Collective Bargaining \\Chapter 16 Employee Safety and Health \\Chapter 17 Managing Global Human Resources Chapter 18 Managing Human Resources in Entrepreneurial Firms